Tri-State Crematory scandal: Litigation

 The funeral homes sued Tri-State and Marsh, eventually settling first for $36 million with the plaintiff's class in the United States District Court for the Northern District of Georgia.
 Ultimately, the Marsh defendants also settled for $3.5 million after their insurer, Georgia Farm Bureau, agreed to pay the settlement.
 After heated negotiations among the attorneys regarding the exact terms and conditions of the settlement, the settlement failed.
 The parties could not effectuate a settlement that would globally resolve all cases in Tennessee, Georgia, and Alabama.
 The plaintiff class filed a Motion to Enforce the Settlement Agreement alleging a settlement agreement had been reached between the parties, and that the court should enforce the settlement agreement.
 Stuart James and Frank Jenkins responded to the motion asserting that the settlement could not be effectuated and that the parties never could complete the settlement due to the inability to reach an agreement to put together a settlement class globally resolving the cases.
 Judge Harold Lloyd Murphy of the United States District Court for the Northern District of Georgia thereafter ordered a second trial.
 The second trial began in August 2004.

 Bill Brown, an attorney in Bradley County, Tennessee, chose not to participate in the class actions.
 In his cases, Akers, Burns & Hall, Brown alleged various causes of action against Marsh, Tri-State Crematory, and the funeral homes.

 During the second trial in August 2004, the families settled with the Marsh family by agreeing to a conservation easement on the Marsh property and an uncollectable judgment against the Marsh family for $80 million, subject to a state court's pending determination that the incident was actually covered by the family's homeowner's policy.
 Stuart James and Frank Jenkins, the attorneys for the Marsh family in the civil litigation, crafted a judgment that was not collectable against any of the Marsh defendants.
 Therefore, the plaintiffs' class filed a claim against Georgia Farm Bureau in State Court, that claim settled in late 2007 for $18 million resulting in the $80 million judgment being set aside and a settlement of $18 million going to the plaintiff's class members.
 Georgia Farm Bureau was represented by Duke Groover and Ben Land of the State of Georgia.
 Georgia Farm Bureau is paying the settlement under a homeowner's policy of insurance.

 Much of the earlier settlement with the funeral homes has been paid.
-The Marsh family has not paid any amount to the plaintiff's class.